moonpiedumplings/moonpiedumplings.github.io/projects/build-server-5/index.md

 I don't think I will be doing rootless, although that was my original plan.

+Also, it looks like the forgejo helm chart has quite a bit of configuration options, including `gitea.oauth`, which I can probably use to configure

 # Misc Notes for later on: